We have a variety of student support networks in place to ensure your child has everything they need to help them with their day-to-day needs.

 The Medical Room is located within Administration next to Reception which allows students to be easily monitored by the Medical Officer, and when appropriate, enables parents to easily collect them.
 The Medical Officer Miss Grant works in Partnership with the Academy to create an environment that promotes healthy living, as well as responding to the needs of individual students.
 The facilities of the Medical Room mean that first aid and emergency care and treatment can be provided as necessary.

 Students can also access other services such as confidential health advice and support for disabilities or long term conditions which require medication administration.
-Students can drop in and see the Medical Officer at any time between the hours of 8:15 – 17:15 Mon – Thurs and 8:15 – 15:30 Fridays to discuss any concerns or problems they may be having, whether it be with exam stress or any other medical issue.
+Students can drop in and see the Medical Officer at any time between the hours of 0900 – 15:00 Mon – Fri to discuss any concerns or problems they may be having, whether it be with exam stress or any other medical issue.

 Details of the Academy Student Support Scheme are shown in the Policy below, including free school meals and discretionary bursary.

-To make an application, please send the completed Application Form to the PA to the Leadership Team (email email@example.com) in confidence, ensuring that all supporting documentation is sent with each claim.
-Mrs Hutchinson will maintain records of applications received, together with the Director of Sixth Form’s decisions regarding eligibility, which will be communicated to the Finance Team.
+To make an application, please email the completed Application Form to firstname.lastname@example.org (or post to BursaryDepartment, Landau Forte Sixth Form, Ashby Road, Tamworth B79 8AA), ensuring that all supporting documentation is sent with each claim.
+A confidential record of all applications received will be maintained, together with with the Principal’s decisions regarding eligibility, which will be communicated to the Finance Team.

 The Finance Team will then account for monies awarded via the Student Support Scheme or Most Vulnerable categories and report this to the YPLA according to the protocol of their portal for MI returns.
 All applications will be dealt with in the strictest confidence.